appliedinnovation/.github/.github/pull_request_template.md

 ### Software
 - [ ] I have added tests to cover my changes.
+- [ ] I have updated the `.github/workflows/build.yml` file to add my new test to the automated cloud build github action.
 - [ ] All new and existing tests passed.
 - [ ] My code follows the code style of this project.